petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

 Take note of this information for future steps.

-## Clone the DXP Cloud Repository
+## Clone the Liferay Cloud Repository

-DXP Cloud provides a repository on [GitHub](https://github.com/) together with your project.
+Liferay Cloud provides a repository on [GitHub](https://github.com/) together with your project.
 You must have a clone of the repository locally to make configurations to some files in your project, such as each service's [LCP.json file](../reference/configuration-via-lcp-json.html).

 If you have not already cloned the repository, then use any terminal with [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to clone it locally: